rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - We allow multiple updates within a single message (primary use case is for the on-change case).
 What about the timestamp, which is still just once per message (like gNMI)?
 Should message bundling be optional/configurable to implement (if they all use a single shared timestamp)?

-   - on-change deletes are implicit by an update that replaces an existing entry witha empty data node (e.g., "{}" in JSON)
+   - on-change deletes are implicit by an update that replaces an existing entry with an empty data node (e.g., "{}" in JSON)

+     - An alternative choice here could be an explicit delete flag, we need to decide which would be simpler/better.

+   - on-change

    - The update message also currently includes a path-prefix to allow (like gNMI) so that they don't necessarily need to be encoded from root, specifically, I think that this makes on-change messages nicer, since the on-change is rooted to the thing that is changing rather than the root of the tree.
 We need to define semantics of how this works, e.g., this should probably be controlled via configuration.

       - This prefix path should use something like the NACM node-instance-identifier {{RFC6536}} but JSONified (i.e., closer to the JSON style encoding of instance identifier {{RFC7951}}), which should perhaps be done as separate draft, so it can be discussed independently)

+   - Do we keep the "incomplete" update flag?
+Otherwise how would a publisher indicate that a message was not complete.

 1. Questions related to terminology: